reyemtm/getbounds/source/_posts/2021-09-02-generating-cloud-optimized-geotiffs-and-raster-tiles-with-gdal.md

 [GDAL Build VRT Reference](https://gdal.org/programs/gdalbuildvrt.html)

-Build the mosaic using only the first three bands and adding a fourth alpha band to allow for transparency.
+Build the mosaic using only the first three bands and add a fourth alpha band to allow for transparency.

 > Generating a new alpha band will allow the COG created in the next step to have transparency on the edges and not in the black or white values.